topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

 Creating a folder
 ~~~~~~~~~~~~~~~~~
 To create a folder, first open the :ref:`waypoints screen <ss-waypoint-load>` (Menu > Waypoints).
-Then press More (top right) > New Folder.
+Then tap More (top right) > New Folder.
 The new folder screen will be opened, an example is shown below:

 .. figure:: ../_static/waypoint-folder1.png
    :height: 568px